Sustainability.

 • All Group delivery vehicles are to be a minimum of Euro 6 compliant.

-• All Group companies will target zero plastic bag and zero bubble wrap usage in its factories
+• All Group companies will target zero plastic bag and zero bubble wrap usage in its factories and aim to reach zero single-use plastic from the supply chain.

 • All finished goods packaging is to be supplied from Forest Stewardship Council (FSC) or equivalent sources.
 Group companies will offer a return and reuse service for product packaging.